sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

 Profiling decoupled (or headless) requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The inclusion of a `HTTP routing framework`_ and `REST API`_ in Drupal 8 core,
+The included `HTTP routing framework`_ and `REST API`_ modules in Drupal 8
-along with frontend framework such as `ember.js`_, make it significantly easier
+make it easier to develop decoupled applications using a client-side
-to develop decoupled applications.
+framework such as `ember.js`_.

 When profiling an API or headless request the Web Profiler toolbar is not
 available.
 However the profile data remains available for each request via a